 MHL cable support screen mirroring right out of the box.
 Simply connect one end of an MHL cable plug into the micro USB port on your phone while the other will plug into an HDMI port on a television or monitor.
 There is another USB end, that acts a power source, you can either plug that to the USB port of your TV (like you do with Chromecast or Firestick) or put it on wall adapter.

-Although, MHL cables are easily available on Amazon for less than $10, we decided to tried our luck on local stores.
+Although MHL cables are easily available on Amazon for less than $10, we decided to try our luck on local stores.
 And guess what, it was our lucky day, we got the cable for both Android and iOS, for less than $7.

 To connect an Android device to a TV, simply insert the HDMI end to the HDMI port of your TV and power on the USB as well, next, insert the other micros USB end to the Android.
 And that’s it, it’ll start cast right out of the box.